rid-principles/bDudekCybersecurity.github.io/README.md

 I have 5 text files on my ubuntu system and they all have been randomized and I modified files 1 and 4 so they would be the same.

-FileOne.txt: Duplicate of 4
+FileOne.txt: Duplicate jargon of 4

 FileTwo.txt: No duplicates

-FileThree.txt: No duplicates
+FileThree.txt: Duplicate "normal" text of 5

-FileFour.txt: Duplicate of 1
+FileFour.txt: Duplicate jargon of 1

-FileFive.txt: No duplicates
+FileFive.txt: Duplicate "normal" text of 3

 Script: